 7. Keep a running tally of all the product placement, and decide which one’s the most blatant about it

 Here’s a start on some of the product placement: Apple, Netflix, Goodwill, Subway.
-Pretty much every single outfit worn by Zoey Deutch.
+Pretty much every one of Deutch’s outfits.

-Most blatant: Netflix.
-Maybe this really was just their own joke and Netflix had nothing to do with it, but the opening minutes of the film are so stuffed with Franco raving about Netflix Original shows (“Stranger Things!
+Most blatant, though, goes to Netflix.
+Maybe this really was their own joke and Netflix had nothing to do with it, but the opening minutes of the film are so stuffed with Franco raving about Netflix Original shows (“Stranger Things!
 Kimmy Schmidt!”) he might “watch” while Netflix and Chilling with his girlfriend that it makes you want to simply walk out and go home to watch one of those shows instead.